KatTheGit/sylvan-row/assets/README.md

 # 2. Base mechanics

 There are, independently of the picked character, three types of abilities.
 These differ by character.
-- Primary attack
+- Primary attack (sort cooldown)
-- Secondary attack
+- Secondary attack (uses charge, build up my hitting shots.)
-- Dash
+- Dash (longer cooldown)
-- Passive(s) and other
+- Other
+  - Passive ability
   - Movement speed
-  - Oassive ssecondary charge rate
+  - Passive ssecondary charge rate

 ## 2.1.
 Controls and Movement